A baby--Skyrme model with anisotropic DM interaction: Compact skyrmions revisited: Summary

 0.5cm

-The authors would like to thank Pawe\l~Klimas for his careful reading of this manuscript and many useful advices.
-We also appreciate Yuki Amari for helpful advice regarding the constant gauge field~(\ref{DMgauge}).
-We also thank Atsushi Nakamula, Yakov Shnir, Kouichi Toda, Shota Yanai for fruitful discussions and comments.
+The authors would like to thank Pawe\l~Klimas for his careful reading of this manuscript and the constructive feedback.
+We also appreciate Yuki Amari for his helpful advice regarding the constant gauge field~(\ref{DMgauge}).
+We also thank Atsushi Nakamula, Yakov Shnir, Kouichi Toda, Shota Yanai for the fruitful discussions and comments.
+We also gratefully acknowledge the anonymous referee for the thoughtful and helpful comments.
 N.S. is supported in part by JSPS KAKENHI Grant Number JP20K03278.